6 Handy Costa Rica grocery shopping tips

 Forget about getting your money back in a store in Costa Rica.
-Some stores make you go through a lot of unnecessary paperwork and will only give you the credit, so you can spend the money in their store.
+Some stores make you go through a lot of unnecessary paperwork.
+They will only give you the credit, so you can spend the money in their store.
 Nowadays, some grocery stores DO return your money, but it will take you some time and effort.
-I have hardly ever seen any other type store returning cash.
+I have hardly ever seen any other type of store returning cash.

 5. Fresh bread